algato/noia-node-terminal/README.md

 Noia node configuration
 -------------

-Having run the command above, should have generated a settings.json file within your noia-node-terminal folder.
+Having run the command above, should have generated a file:

+    /root/.noia-node/node.settings

 Open that file and adjust a couple of settings as described below:

-    nano settings.json
+    nano node.settings

 Adjust the line for masterAddress to match this:

-    "masterAddress": "ws://csl-masters.noia.network:5565"
+    "masterAddress"="wss://csl-masters.noia.network:5565"

 Adjust the line for wallet.address to match this:

-    "wallet.address": "Your ERC20 wallet address"
+    "airdropAddress"="Your ERC20 wallet address" without quotes

+Set the desired size in Bytes.
+Here for example 1GB

+    [node.storage]
+    dir=/root/.noia-node/storage
+    size=1073741824

 Test the node again by running
     npm start